AdvancedComputingLabs/DataServeDB/Docs/spec-dataservedb-query.md

 ### Mime Type: "application/json"
 * NOTE: Currently only supported mime type for querying.
 * Must be valid json.
-* Type of the field value used in query doesn't matter as it can use search instructions in text quote but the actual field type different type.
-Fore example, a query sent with search filters in text quote but field type and its result could is number.
+* Type of the field value used in query doesn't matter as it can be used for search instructions in text quote but the actual field type might not be text.
+For example, a query sent with search filters in text quote but field type and its result is a number.
 * "*" as field name returns all the remaining fields.
+See examples.
+* "{}" means any type and any value.
+In the case of referenced table, "{}" and "[{}]" equivalent.

 ## Tables